latolukasz/beeorm-doc/docs/guide/queries_log.md

  * operation
  * query time in milliseconds

-White bar length has correlation with query time.
-If query takes more time this bar is longer and more red.
-It helps you to spot queries that are slow.
-In the second line, full query is displayed.
+The length of the white bar is correlated with the query time.
+If a query takes more time, the bar is longer and more red.
+This helps you to identify slow queries.
+The full query is displayed on the second line.